Creates a new AMQP message in binary form

 The body of the message

 Optional message properties as defined by the application

 An amqpmessage object primed for transmission in binary form (‘AMQP DATA’)

-Important Note Agent AMQP functionality is currently only available to new devices’ agents upon request.
-Any attempt to interact with imp API amqp objects and methods on un-requested development or on production devices will generate a runtime error.
+Important Note Agent AMQP functionality is now deprecated and will shortly become unsupported.
+Any attempt to interact with imp API amqp objects and methods on unregistered development devices or on production devices will generate a runtime error.

 This method creates a new AMQP message and encodes it in binary form for transmission.
 This contrasts with amqp.createmessage() which creates a new message that is encoded as a UTF-8 string.